-Our certified and/or licensed professional therapy staff members provide comprehensive assessment and meaningful therapeutic intervention to eligible students ages 5-21 years attending any one of the nineteen school districts located within Bradford, Lycoming, Sullivan, and Tioga counties.
-Our specialized staff members are skilled in working with students having a wide variety of disabilities who are also in need of specially designed instruction in order to progress within the educational environment.
-Speech/Language assessment and therapy is also available to eligible students attending any one of the thirty-five non-public schools located within our four county region.
+Our certified and/or licensed professional therapy staff members provide comprehensive assessment and meaningful therapeutic intervention to eligible students ages 3-21 years attending any one of the nineteen school districts located within Bradford, Lycoming, Sullivan, and Tioga counties.
+Our specialized staff members are skilled in working with students having a wide variety of disabilities who are also in need of specially designed instruction to progress within the educational environment.

 We are very proud of the high level of assistance our therapeutic staff members provide to students.
 Take a minute to check out a more detailed description of each therapy service below.
-If you feel your child may benefit from any of the services listed above, please contact the Special Education Coordinator in your respective school district to discuss your concerns.
-I also welcome you to view our current therapy staff directory.
+If you feel your child may benefit from any of the services, please contact the Special Education Coordinator in your respective school district to discuss your concerns.

 Educationally Based Occupational Therapy Services

-BLaST Intermediate Unit #17 contracts with Mission One Staffing Services to provide educational support to students with physical and developmental disabilities.
-Occupational therapy services are directed toward helping a student access and participate in the educational environment, through the use of intervention strategies and specially designed instruction.
+BLaST Intermediate Unit 17 contracts with ESS to provide educational support to students with physical and developmental disabilities.
+Occupational therapy services are directed toward helping students access and participate in their educational environment, by using intervention strategies and specially designed instruction.
 Comprehensive occupational therapy evaluations are completed by licensed occupational therapists and meaningful therapeutic interventions can be carried out by licensed therapists or certified occupational therapy assistants.

 The student’s needs may include, but are not limited to: